newrelic/go-agent/README.md

 ## Example

-Here is a barebones web server before and after New Relic Go-SDK instrumentation.
+Here is a barebones web server before and after New Relic Go Agent instrumentation.

 ### Before Instrumentation